A Fantasy Author's Adventures in Fiction & Life

 Photo by John-Mark Smith

-With many literary agents wanting only the first 5-10 pages with a query, those opening pages are crucial to readers and traditional publishing alike.
-Yet as a critical reader, the main advice I’ve given is to delete or rewrite whole paragraphs.
+Whether you intend to query, and have the first 5-10 pages by the hinge on which a manuscript request hangs, or to self publish and have them the sample chapter that persuades a reader to by; the first five pages carry a lot of weight.
+Yet as a critical reader, the main advice I’ve given is to delete or rewrite whole paragraphs of them.
 With so much to set up, it’s easy to focus on “have I covered this bit yet”? in chapter one, as opposed to, am I presenting my main character as relatable, or interesting and about to embark upon a journey on which the reader wishes to accompany them?
 And do I foreshadow intriguing story problems to come, without distancing my readers with chunks of telling, boring them with info dumps or confusing them with time jumps?
 To help you reflect upon and edit, or plan and write your opening pages in a clear and engaging way, I’ll unpack 9 reflective questions giving first five pages tips.

 What do I Want the Reader to Know About my Setting?